To Infinity and Beyond: The Friendship Behind Ramanujan’s Genius

 Hardy was possibly the stark opposite of everything Ramanujan stood for, save for a shared passion for mathematics.

 (This story was first published on 26 April 2016.
-It is being reposted from The Quint’s archives on the birth anniversary of Srinivasa Ramanujan)
+It is being reposted from The Quint’s archives on the death anniversary of Srinivasa Ramanujan)

 It all began with a series of letters back and forth between two of the unlikeliest of people.